prostosergik/jQuery-lastTweets/README.md

 Template engine (haha)
 -----------------------

 If you set "wrap" opiton, each tweet will be wrapped by this html code.
 I.e. "[[text]]" will be replced with tweet text.
+Don't want to use template at all?
+Set it to empty line.

 Other params
 ------------